-Form S-1 is the Capacity/Energy Requirement Form used by the LSE to project expected peak loads in megawatts (MW).
+Form S-1 is the Capacity/Energy Requirement Form used by the LSE to project expected peak loads in MW.
 It also shows the LSE's forecast of total annual energy demand in gigawatt-hours (GWh).
-The time frame of the projection is from 2019 through 2030.
-It also shows actual load for years 2017 and 2018.
+The time frame of the projection is from 2021 through 2030.
+It also shows actual load for years 2019 and 2020.

 Form S-2 is the Capacity/Energy Supply Resources Form to provide the types of resources and, where known, the particular resource, such as a solar generation plant.
-The time frame of the projection is from 2019 through 2030.
-It also shows actual supply for years 2017 and 2018.
+The time frame of the projection is from 2021 through 2030.
+It also shows actual supply for years 2019 and 2020.

-There is one important difference with how capacity and energy are treated in the S-2 Form for 2017 and 2018.
+There is one important difference with how capacity and energy are treated in Form S-2 for 2019 and 2020.
 For capacity, LSEs are to show capacity supply resources that were available to meet the forecast 1-in-2 peak loads.
-For energy, LSEs are required to show actual amounts of energy supply that were procured to meet energy requirements in calendar years 2017 and 2018.
+For energy, LSEs are required to show actual amounts of energy supply that were procured to meet energy requirements in calendar years 2019 and 2020.

-Form S-3 applies to small publicly owned utilities (POUs) only and is a simplified version of the demand form.
+Form S-3 applies to small, publicly owned utilities (POUs) only and is a simplified version of the demand form.
 By filing Form S-3, small POUs are not required to file any of the demand forms.
 They are required to report hourly historical loads for the previous calendar year according to language in Section 1346 on Electricity Resource Adequacy (California Code Regulations, Title 20, Division 2, Chapter 3, Article 2).

-Form S-5 is for Bilateral Contracts and Power Purchase Agreements.
+Form S-5 is for Bilateral Contracts and Power Purchase Agreements (PPAs).
 This information is used to assess characteristics of statewide supply and demand balances related to contracts with in-state and out-of-state capacity, whether the supplier has control of a resource or will in the future, and circumstances of resource unavailability during peak hours.
-In the S-5 Form, general terms are listed that explain how a contract may provide qualifying capacity for LSEs serving loads within the California Independent System Operator's (California ISO) Balancing Authority Area (control area) or provide dependable capacity for LSEs serving loads in other balancing areas.
+In Form S-5, general terms are listed that explain how a contract may provide qualifying capacity for LSEs serving loads within the California Independent System Operator's (California ISO) Balancing Authority Area (control area) or provide dependable capacity for LSEs serving loads in other balancing areas.